discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 If you haven't already, launch the [setup wizard](/wizard) and go through the steps to configure your site.
 You can run the wizard as many times as you want, it's completely safe!

-### Bootstrap Mode

-Bootstrap mode makes launching your new site easier.
-All new users will be granted trust level 1 and have daily email summary emails enabled.
-This will be automatically turned off when more users have joined, configurable using [site settings](/admin/site_settings/category/all_results?filter=bootstrap+mode+min+users).
-To make the sign up process faster, consider [sending out invites](my/invited/pending).
+> Note: To make launching your new site easier, all new members will have daily email summary emails enabled (instead of the usual weekly) and be given a higher level of trust.
+See below to learn more about the trust system and bootstrap mode.

 ### Admin Dashboard